A New Civilisational Discourse for India

 I would not have entered this discourse had the Rashtriya Swayamsevak Sangh (RSS) and Bharatiya Janata Party (BJP) not come to power and imposed their extreme Dwija right-wing nationalist agenda on India and its education system.
 They would make us believe that Indian civilisation started with the Vedas.
 All sections of people — Shudras, Dalits, Adivasis, Sikhs, Muslims, Christians, and so on — are forced to accept the Vedic civilisation as India’s originary civilisation.
 By implication, they create a make-believe theory that the Dwijas alone were the builders of the Indian civilisation.

 The earliest Brahmin books — the Vedas — were composed in Sanskrit beginning 1500 BCE after the migration of the Aryans to the Indian subcontinent.
-But before the Aryans arrived, composed the Vedas, and divided Indian society into four varnas, a very advanced civilisation had already been built on the subcontinenent by the Harappans.
+But before the Aryans arrived, composed the Vedas, and divided Indian society into four varnas, a very advanced civilisation had already been built on the subcontinent by the Harappans.

 The present-day Shudras, Dalits, and Adivasis are the real inheritors of that civilisation — not the Dwijas.
 This is the reason the Dwijas overplay the Vedic civilisation and either ignore or undermine the Harappan civilisation.